Nikhil230799/voter-app-with-spring-security/README.md

 # voter-app-with-spring-security
-Use of Spring boot and angular for making voting application.
+Use of Spring boot,spring security, jwt based authentication and authorization and angular for making voting application.
+Implementation of redis for storing of captch and verfication.